Lakers adorn Staples Center seats with Kobe Bryant jerseys in tribute ahead of emotional game

-Throughout the arena, Bryant's #8 and #24 jerseys will blanket several rows of courtside seats.
+Throughout the arena, Bryant's #8 and #24 jerseys blanketed several rows of courtside seats.

 Bryant was killed in a helicopter crash along with his daughter Gianna and seven others on Sunday.